 Professional Development Specialist; Cultivate Learning at the University of Washington 2019 – Present

-Project management for Trauma-Informed Care (TIC) work, and content lead and project management for all Expanded Learning Opportunities (ELO) and Nature Based Learning (NBL) work.
+Project management for Trauma-Informed Care (TIC) work, and content lead and project management for all Expanded Learning Opportunities (ELO) and Outdoor, Nature-Based learning (ONB) work.
 This includes managing communications with external stakeholders, performing final quality checks on all data, organizing and implementing training on Quality Seal assessment tool, writing and delivering professional development content, and continuing to lead Cultivate Learning’s youth engagement work.

 Curriculum Specialist; Cultivate Learning at the University of Washington.
 2018 – 2019

 [Promoted] Lead the Youth Advisory Committee using youth participatory action research framework (YPAR) to create Youth Guidelines for High Quality ELO Spaces.
 Created professional development materials that support Expanded Learning Opportunity (ELO) professionals.
 This includes: Two-Minute Tips, Youth Driven Spaces online module, and in person trainings for Early Achievers (EA) institutes.